 Prerequisite courses may be in progress when you apply as long as one course has been completed with a grade at the time of application.
 All prerequisites need to be completed prior to the start of the program if you are accepted.
 When you complete the OTCAS application, you will have the opportunity to identify the course(s) you have taken that you would like the admissions committee to consider for each prerequisite for our program.

 - Within five years of planned enrollment.

 - For a grade of a C or higher in each course (pass/fail not accepted**).

 - With an average grade of a B (3.0 GPA) in all prerequisite courses completed at the time of application.

-- From an accredited junior college, college, or university.
+- From an accredited community college, college, or university.

 - Either in a classroom setting or on-line, however anatomy must be completed in a classroom setting (There are a few exceptions of online anatomy courses that have been approved.
 Please contact us directly for questions about this.).

-- For the equivalent of three or four semester units each (with the exception of medical terminology which may be taken for one or two units or some approved certificate courses) as follows:
+- For the equivalent of at least three semester units each (with the exception of medical terminology which may be taken for one or two units or some approved certificate courses) as follows:

 - Human Anatomy with laboratory;*

 - Introductory Statistics;